tatsuya/git-pull-all/README.md

 # git-pull-all

-Concurrent [git-pull(1)][git-pull] executor for multiple git repositories.
+Concurrent [git pull][git-pull] executor for multiple git repositories.

-[git-pull-all] is a command line tool to execute [git-pull] on multiple git repositories in parallel.
+[git-pull-all] is a command line tool to execute [git pull][git-pull] on multiple git repositories in parallel.
 Because it is asynchronous, it works really well especially for **many** projects and must be a lot faster than any synchronous ways, such as:

 ```sh
 #!/bin/sh